ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 Then, I used `$CFLAGS` such as `-I` and `-L` to include the path `./.build/armeb-unknown-eabi/build/build-libc/armeb-unknown-eabi/newlib/`.
 I also tried including the `crt0.o` file directly by manually using the `armeb-unkown-eabi-gcc` compiler with `crt0.o` as an input file, but neither of these worked.

-I ultimately decided to copy `crt0.o` to the location that the cross-compiler was searching for it at.
+I ultimately decided to copy `crt0.o` to the location that the cross-compiler was searching for it.

 ```bash
 mkdir -p $HOME/Documents/firmware/crosstool-ng/.build/armeb-unknown-eabi/buildtools/lib/gcc/armeb-unknown-eabi/13.2.0/../../../../armeb-unknown-eabi/lib